OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_2.md

 <br/>
 ## Foreword <a name="Foreword"></a>

-Although the integration of GitHub and Zenodo makes it really easier to work with these tools nowadays (January 2019), it is important to stress that there are alternatives to GitHub (Gitlab, Bitbocker,...) and alternatives to Zenodo (Other repositories might be more suited to your community, you might ask your colleagues).
+Although the integration of GitHub and Zenodo makes it really easier to work with these tools nowadays (January 2019), it is important to stress that there are alternatives to GitHub (Gitlab, Bitbucket,...) and alternatives to Zenodo (Other repositories might be more suited to your community, you might ask your colleagues).
 For instance, one can work with Gitlab and manually upload each new versions to your university repository, getting a DOI.
 The principles (working with a version control system online, and archiving major versions in a repository which provides a persistent unique identifier) can be applied in different workflow.

 ## Set up a GitHub repository <a name="Setup"></a>